 You must give them pocket money weekly or monthly, depending on their age and your circumstances.
 It may or may not be linked to chores done, that’s all entirely up to you.

 Teach them to save up for bigger items that they want to purchase.
 I started putting a small amount of money into a bank account for my child several years ago and made it so that the funds could not be touched until the child is 18 years old.
-I was shocked to realise that, although we have quite a way to go before the 18th birthday, the account actually has thousands of pounds in!
+I was shocked to realize that, although we have quite a way to go before the 18th birthday, the account actually has thousands of pounds in!
 This, I’m thinking, is enough for a trip abroad, a first car, even a deposit on a house!

 So it’s a good idea to put away some money for your child each month in a secure bank account in the child’s name until they reach 18 years of age.
-This will really help them to realise that every little adds up.
+This will really help them to realize that every little adds up.

 Encourage them to live within their means, not to rely on borrowed money but to pay it back in a timely fashion if they did borrow.
 I know that as soon as children reach the second half of the teen years, they start to be bombarded by banks and other financial institutions, offering them credit cards with ‘real’ money on.
 If these children are not careful, they start off their adult lives already in debt.
 Teach them about this before they reach the age.
 It’s good to be financially literate.